danielehosek/danielehosek.github.com/_posts/2020-04-14-variable-x-of-type-referenced-is-not-defined.markdown

 InvalidOperationException: variable 'x' of type referenced from scope, but it is not defined
 {% endhighlight %}

-Of course the developer could've solved that business requirement by reimplementing whole code into something like this
+Of course, the developer could've solved that business requirement by reimplementing whole code into something like this

 {% highlight java %}
 Func<Car, bool> isRed = x => x.Color == "Red";